Speech, language and communication needs

 - Booktouch is part of the national Bookstart programme.
 It now offers a special Bookstart pack for babies with a visual impairment.
 The “Booktouch” pack contains specially selected books and a leaflet to help alert families right from the start to the services available

 - ClearVision is a UK postal lending library of mainstream children’s books with added braille.
-The books all have braille, print and pictures, making them suitable for visually impaired and sighted children and adults to share.
+The books all have braille, print and pictures, making them suitable for visually impaired children and adults to share.

 - The Living Paintings Trust is a registered charity that offers a completely free service for visually impaired people of all ages, their families, carers and schools.
 They produce specialist touch and sound packs that explain a wide variety of pictures for those who cannot see.
 These packs are distributed from their library by post.
 They are sent to all parts of the UK and Eire and there is no charge.